 Determine if the claimant is in need of ongoing mental health care or supportive mental health care;

 Outline the standard of care and best practices care for the psychiatric problem.

 These evaluations typically last two to three hours and include psychological tests such as MMPI in order to validate subjective presentations and to confirm the diagnoses.

 (Consultant Forensic Psychiatrist)

-A psychiatrist may be asked to provide care to a patient who is already on Workers’ Compensation.
+A mental health expert witness may be asked to provide care to a patient who is already on Workers’ Compensation.
 In this case, a Worker’s Compensation Claim Adjuster approves mental health treatment and dictates (typically based on an IME or by order of an Industrial Judge) the type of treatment and number of sessions.
-The psychiatrist is paid based on the approved Arizona Workers’ Compensation fee schedule by the Insurance Carrier.
+The psychiatry expert witness is paid based on the approved Arizona Workers’ Compensation fee schedule by the Insurance Carrier.
 Here is a link to the Industrial Commission of Arizona (http://www.ica.state.az.us/).